grantcolley/dotnetwhat/README.md

 ```
 In the code listing above we see the [**CIL instruction**](https://en.wikipedia.org/wiki/List_of_CIL_instructions) for [**boxing**](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/types/boxing-and-unboxing) in line `IL_0009` for `String.Format()`, and line `IL_002c` for `String.Concat()`.
 We can see no [**boxing**](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/types/boxing-and-unboxing) occurs when using `Int32.ToString()` in lines `IL_001b` and `IL_003e`.
 We can also see in line `IL_0056` no boxing occurs when using string interpolation.

-#### Ref
-This use of [ref](https://learn.microsoft.com/en-gb/dotnet/csharp/language-reference/keywords/ref) results in copying a pointer to the underlying storage rather than copying the data referenced by that pointer. [**Value types**](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/value-types) are “copy by value” by default. [ref](https://learn.microsoft.com/en-gb/dotnet/csharp/language-reference/keywords/ref) provides a “copy by reference” behavior, which can provide significant performance benefits.

 #### Ref Locals
 A [ref local](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/statements/declarations#ref-locals) is a variable that refers to other storage.